 ~Set up a time to talk – Try to make sure you have privacy and won’t be distracted or interrupted.

-~Let them know you are concerned for their safety – Tell them what your concerns are.
+~Let them know you are concerned for their safety – Tell them about your concerns.
 Let them know you are willing to listen.
-If they are willing to talk, listen carefully and empathetically.

 ~Don’t place blame, guilt or shame – Be supportive, don’t judge.
 Avoid telling them what they have to do, such as leave the relationship.
 Instead, say “I get scared thinking about what might happen”.

-~Encourage them to reach out for help – If they are ready to ask for help, assist them with connecting to local domestic violence agencies, counseling and court services.
+~Encourage them to reach out for help – If they are ready to ask for help, assist them with connecting to local domestic violence agencies including the Crisis Center for South Suburbia.

 ~Help develop safety practices – They may not be ready to leave or they may feel they want time to create a Personalized Safety Plan.
 There are steps they can put in place.

 ~Keep supporting after they have left the relationship – The period of times someone leaves an abusive relationship can be dangerous.
-Often times the abuse may escalate, as the abuser is a attempting to regain control.
-They may need continued support and encouragement.
+Oftentimes the abuse may escalate as the abuser is a attempting to regain control.